The proximal origin of SARS-CoV-2

+The proximal origin of SARS-CoV-2, a letter published in Nature Medicine in March, 2020.

 The proximal origin of SARS-CoV-2 is the title of a scientific letter published the journal Nature Medicine on March 17, 2020, shortly after the onset of the COVID-19 pandemic.
-The letter was influential in launching investigations into the origin of COVID-19, and written by prominent virologists including Kristian G. Andersen, Andrew Rambaut, W. Ian Lipkin, Edward C. Holmes and Robert F. Garry.
+The letter was influential in representing an early investigation into the origin of COVID-19, and written by prominent virologists including Kristian G. Andersen, Andrew Rambaut, W. Ian Lipkin, Edward C. Holmes and Robert F. Garry.
 The authors explained that the genomes of SARS-COV-2 and related coronaviruses, and the SARS-CoV-2 spike protein, suggested that the virus spilled into human populations naturally via zoonosis, and not through a laboratory leak.

+In 2023, House Republicans released private messages shared by the authors of the paper, expressing a range of views, including credibility for a lab leak hypothesis, not included in the final and peer-reviewed publication.

 Background

 From the early outbreak of the COVID-19 pandemic, rumors and speculation arose about the possible lab origins of SARS-CoV-2, the causative agent of the COVID-19 disease.
 Different versions of the lab origin hypothesis present different scenarios in which a bat-borne progenitor of SARS-CoV-2 may have spilled over to humans, including a laboratory-acquired infection of a natural or engineered virus.
 Some early rumors focused on the deliberate leak of a virus as a bioweapon or accidental leak of an engineered virus.
 In an earlier email obtained by public records request, Proximal Origins lead author Kristian G. Andersen said they were focused on dispelling these rumors, saying "the main crackpot theories going around at the moment relate to this virus being somehow engineered with intent."